 Adoptions Representative – Full Time

+Rehomes adoptions animals by facilitating successful matches of people and pets.
+Assists public with lost and found services, sales of dog licensing and other retail sales.
+Position serves as adoptions advisor, off-site adoptions support, pet lost and found assistance, and customer care.
 Must be self-motivated and able to work independently, while as a team with proven communication, collaboration and customer service.
 Must be able to maintain professionalism, composure and compassion in emotionally charged situations and able to resolve conflicts effectively.
 Must be able to perform physically rigorous work, stand for long periods of time and able to lift 50 pounds.
-Must have no limitations in handling or working with animals.
-Valid driver’s license and clean driving record required.
+Driver’s license and clean driving record required.
 Must be available of weekends and holidays.
-Send resumes to Liz Croegaert at firstname.lastname@example.org.
+Email resumes to firstname.lastname@example.org.

 Community Relations Internship

 Gain valuable field experience in a variety of Community Relations departments, including Education, Public Relations, Advocacy, Journalism, Event Planning and Administration.
 Must love people as much as animals and be comfortable with computer and phone work.
 Email resume to email@example.com.
 Must be available for an in-person interview.
 This is an unpaid internship.
 Check out this blog and video created by our interns.